noman-sajid/Habit-Building/frontend/ARCHITECTURE.md

 - **Reducers:** Pure functions that specify how the application's state changes in response to actions.
   - `authReducer`: Manages user authentication state, including loading and initialization status.
   - `habitReducer`: Manages the state for habits, including creating, reading, updating, and deleting habits.
+  - `offlineReducer`: Manages the application's offline state, including tracking offline status and queuing actions to be synced later.
 - **Actions:** Asynchronous actions, such as API calls, are handled using Thunks defined in the `src/actions/` directory.
 These thunks dispatch actions to the reducers to update the state.

 ## Habit Management